Schumacher-Group-UPB/PULSE/README.md

 - Optional: [Gnuplot](http://www.gnuplot.info/) for fast plotting

 If you are on Windows it is required to install some kind of UNIX based software distribution like [msys2](https://www.msys2.org/) or any wsl UNIX distribution for the makefile to work.
+You also need to add the VS cl.exe as well as the CUDA nvcc.exe to your path.

 # Build
 Build with SFML rendering